 This is NKS

-NKS (Nordic Nuclear Safety Research) is a platform for Nordic cooperation and competence in nuclear safety, including emergency preparedness.
-It is an informal forum, serving as an umbrella for Nordic initiatives and interests.
+NKS (Nordic Nuclear Safety Research) is a forum for Nordic cooperation and competence in nuclear safety, including emergency preparedness, serving as an umbrella for Nordic initiatives and interests.
 It runs joint activities of interest to financing organisations and other end users producing seminars, exercises, scientific articles, technical reports and other types of reference material.
 The work is financed and supported by Nordic authorities, companies and other organisations.
 The results which should be practical and directly applicable are used by participating organisations in their decision making processes and information activities.

 The Nordic Approach